anshtyagi0/UrlShortner-and-HotelManagement/README.md

-# Project by Ansh Tyagi & Itisha Singh
+# Canary

-<p>This is a url shortner and a Hotel Management system which is fully operational and user friendly.This system uses Mysql as database.<br>
+<p>Canary is a url shortner and a Hotel Management system which is fully operational and user friendly.This system uses Mysql as database.<br>
   This system is based on flask as it is a web based system.
-You can use your own domain to connect to this but as it is only a project we recommand you to do run without domain.</p>
+You can use your own domain to connect to this but as it is only a project we recommand you to do run it without domain on localhost.</p>

 ## How to use this
 **Download Python:** [Download](https://python.org/download)